Epidemiology Master of Science Degree Program

 Epi 699 Thesis (3).

-- Students must also take 12 credits of supporting courses, of which at least 6 must be selected from the following courses:
+- Students must also take 13 credits of supporting courses, of which at least 7 must be:

 Epi 612 Quantitative Methods in Epidemiology (4);